wzding/AI_nanodegree/README.md

 # Artificial Intelligence Nanodegreee
 Udacity's Artificial Intelligence Nanodegree projects.

-This repository contains project files for Udacity's Artificial Intelligence Nanodegree program which I started working on on 23 July, 2017.
+This repository contains project files for Udacity's Artificial Intelligence Nanodegree program which I started working on since 23 July, 2017.

 The Artificial Intelligence Nanodegree is an online certification intended to introduce students to the broad field of artificial intelligence, and prepare them for a wide variety of opportunities in the AI field.